The slowness of SELECT COUNT(*) in MySQL 8.0 was fixed in 8.0.37!

 In fact, we encountered this problem several times while upgrading to Aurora MySQL Version 3 (compatible with MySQL 8.0).

-Until now, it was necessary to change the query and stop using SELECT COUNT, or take other appropriate action on the application side.
+Until now, it was necessary to change the query and stop using SELECT COUNT, or take other measures on the application side.

 However, several years have passed since the release of MySQL 8.0, and it appears that this issue has been resolved in the latest version of MySQL 8.0.